Facts About Ethernet Cable Jacket Ratings

 - The structure is limited to a single family or duplex dwelling

-Please note that riser rated Ethernet cable is still preferable if the runs are indoor only.
+Please note that riser rated Ethernet jacket is still preferable if the runs are indoor only.
 The reasoning is riser rated jackets are often less expensive, a bit easier to terminate due to thickness, and have some degree of fire protection built in.

 CMX rated cable does not use PVC for the outer jacket, but instead typically uses LLDPE (Linear Low Density Polyethylene).
 LLDPE is UV Resistant and weather proof in nature.
 Additional cable construction (inside) may make this cable type suitable for direct burial as well.
 CMX cable can be expensive due to how the cable is constructed, but not as expensive as Plenum rated cable.
-Hopefully this article clarifies the different Ethernet data cable jacket types you are likely to see for sale and what is the right jacket for the job at hand.
+Hopefully this article about Ethernet cable jacket ratings clarifies the different Ethernet data cable jacket types you are likely to see for sale and what is the right jacket for the job at hand.
 Generally, unless you are heading up into the plenum space or installing cabling outdoors, Riser Rated cable will provide a degree of safety and good value.

 trueCABLE presents the information on our website, including the “Cable Academy” blog and live chat support, as a service to our customers and other visitors to our website subject to our website terms and conditions.
 While the information on this website is about data networking and electrical issues, it is not professional advice and any reliance on such material is at your own risk.